arturoiafrate/it.arturoiafrate.homey-unraid/README.md

     - Start/Stop/Toggle existing docker containers
     - Execute a user script (background or foreground [and wait for the output - Advanced Flow])
     - Stop a user script if it's running in background
+    - Start/Resume a VM
+    - Pause/Shutdown/Reboot a VM

 For each one of them you can trigger a flow.
 For example:
 **_When_ CPU Usage is changed _and_ CPU Usage is over a _threshold_, _execute_ something.**